 At first, Norn believed she was the divine speaker for Karn, the planeswalking golem who brought Phyrexians to Mirrodin.
 As their creator, he was revered as a god.
 But he proved to be mortal, flawed, and betrayed the Phyrexian cause.
 This convinced Norn that she must become her people’s new leader, and she dubbed herself the Mother of Machines.
 To shepherd in a new age of Phyrexian glory, she has orchestrated a plan to unite the Multiverse.

-Of course, it’s hard not to look past the alt-art on Elesh Nord herself, which is nothing short of STUNNING, in the most horrific way.
+It’s also hard to look past the alt-art for Elesh Norn herself — stunning, in the most horrific way.

-I unboxed a bunch of the new set thanks to Wizards of the Coast, and you can check out that video below.
+I unboxed a bunch of the new set thanks to Wizards of the Coast — check it out below.

 New and Returning Mechanics

-Let’s take a look at what new and returning abilities and keywords are in this latest set.
+Let’s take a look at the new and returning abilities and keywords in this set.

 Corrupted